kuadrat/growR/README.md

 This `R` implementation of the grassland model `ModVege` by [Jouven et al.](https://doi.org/10.1111/j.1365-2494.2006.00515.x)[^1] is based off an `R` implementation created by Pierluigi Calanca[^2].

+The implementation in this package contains a few additions to the above cited version of ModVege, such as simulations of management decisions, and influences of snow cover.
+As such, the model is fit to simulate grass growth in mountainous regions, such as the Swiss Alps.

+The package also contains routines for calibrating the model and helpful tools for analysing model outputs and performance.

 ## Installation